 Donegal Local Development CLG (DLDC) will work in partnership with Donegal County Council and the Donegal Interagency Resettlement Working Group to support the implementation of the Donegal Refugee Resettlement Project in Donegal.
 DLDC will provide Resettlement Support Services for families, to support recently arrived refugees who will be resettled in Co.
 Donegal.
 This work will build on the experience of other Local Development Company’s nationally who have supported resettlement programmes across Ireland.

-Two Resettlement Workers and an Intercultural Worker will implement the local Resettlement Programme in Donegal as part of a project commencing in July 2017 and running for a period of 18 months in total.
+A Resettlement Worker and an Intercultural Worker implement the local Resettlement Programme in Donegal as part of a project which commenced in July 2017.

 The overall objective of the programme is to ensure that refugees can settle into the community, can access services appropriately and build lasting relationships with the local community.